HSBC fears U.S. money laundering fines to top $1.5 bln

-LONDON/WASHINGTON A U.S. fine for violating federal anti-money laundering laws could cost HSBC Holdings significantly more than $1.5 billion and is likely to lead to criminal charges as well, Europe's biggest bank said on Monday.
+LONDON A U.S. fine for anti-money laundering rule breaches could cost HSBC (HSBA.L) significantly more than $1.5 billion and is likely to lead to criminal charges, Europe's biggest bank said on Monday.

-HSBC said the U.S. investigation had damaged the bank's reputation and forced it to set aside a further $800 million to cover a potential fine for breaches in anti-money laundering controls in Mexico and other violations.
-The provision was on top of $700 million it put aside in July
+HSBC said the U.S. investigation had damaged the bank's reputation and forced it to set aside a further $800 million to cover a potential fine for breaches in anti-money laundering controls in Mexico, adding to $700 million put aside in July.

 "It could be significantly higher," Chief Executive Stuart Gulliver told reporters on a conference call, saying the latest provision was based on discussions with the various U.S. authorities involved in the probe.